-Applying for and receiving workers’ compensation is a complicated process that often requires hiring an attorney who can collect the proper documentation about your injuries.
+The Workers Compensation Board will provide workers’ compensation coverage only if all the criteria apply.
+Applying for and receiving workers’ comp benefits is a complicated process that often requires hiring an attorney who can collect the proper documentation about your injuries.

 - Blood tests